UltiRequiem/ddlc_api/readme.md

 A RESTful API based on the [Doki Doki Literature Club](https://ddlc.moe) Game, The #1 Psychological Horror Experience.

+This API is still in constant development so if you have any idea of a feature that you would like the api to have, open an issue or make a pull request.

 ## Endpoints

 ### `GET /`